 The 1948 aerial photograph shows this pathway to have been a dirt road connecting the car park to the Main Camping Flat.
 There is evidence that there was a red gravel (or a waste by-product of the steel making process - sinter fines) on the road/path.
-The current surface appears to be broken down bitumen laid over the earlier sinter fines.
+The 2013 surface appeared to be broken down bitumen laid over the earlier sinter fines.
+The latest paving is a new bitumen path that has been painted red at the request of the NPWS.
 Large boulders and smaller rocks line the path and they appear to have been placed there rather than being naturally occurring in those locations.
 Their placement also restricts the width of the path and it is most likely that they were placed there after the pathway ceased being the only vehicular access road from the car park to the Main Camping Flat as they are not of the usual design of 'dry stone' walls employed by Sorensen elsewhere on the site.
 The pathway ascends from the car park up to the Main Camping Flat through a grove of trees.
 Originally the camping flat end of the access road was marked by a pair of Poplar trees planted by Sorensen but these trees were removed when they succumbed to disease.
 At that location the pathway crosses the drainage channel lining the uphill side of the camping ground over a large, long spun cast iron pipe.
 The spun cast iron pipes used on the site originated in the Hoskins' Australian Iron & Steel mill and probably date from the beginning of the scout camp as they were required to carry the loads imposed by vehicular traffic.

 The date of construction of the Sorensen Pathway is not known but it would have had to have been after 1948 (as the 1948 aerial photo shows it still to be a dirt track) and, most likely, after the construction of the Hoskins Gateway in 1960.
 Whilst the path has been dedicated as a memorial to Paul Sorensen it is most likely that he had no involvement in the current 'design' of the pathway as it does not bear any of his hallmarks in terms of stone wall or stone paving construction.
-However, there is no doubt that Sorensen was involved in the original dirt track location and formation as a part of the initial clearing of the Mount Keira Scout Camp site as this was the original, and for a time the only access to the Main Camping Flat and the Lodge beyond.
+However, there is no doubt that Sorensen was involved in the original dirt track location and formation as a part of the initial clearing of the Mount Keira Scout Camp site as this was the original, and for a time the only, access to the Main Camping Flat and the Lodge beyond.
 He was probably instrumental in laying out the track as it passed between the two large boulders where the track opened onto the Main Camping Flat.
 The designation of the pathway as the 'Sorensen Memorial Pathway' appears to have coincided with the Scouts' post-2009 funding application to Wollongong City Council to repair and improve the pathway.

-1940: Sorensen pathway was the original access road from the car park area to the camping flat constructed (possibly the track visible in the 1948 aerial photograph linking the Main Car Park to the Camp HQ running to the south of the current
+- 1940: Sorensen pathway was the original access road from the car park area to the camping flat - 1944: Road from main car park to the western end of the camping flat was constructed (possibly the track visible in the 1948 aerial photograph linking the Main Car Park to the Camp HQ running to the south of the current Warden's Cottage) - Post-1948: Formalisation of the Sorensen pathway - 2014 Sorensen pathway repaved with bitumen (painted red).
+New planting at the Main Camping Flat end of the path